zibo-kth/starter-academic-v2/content/authors/admin/_index.md

 * Keep the objectives in mind;
 * Always think from the perspective of physics;
 * The strategy of reducing big, blur targets into small, achievable goals;
-* Always be a independent thinker and a good team worker.
+* Always be a independent thinker and a good team player.

 With this treasure, I am ready to learn new things and take any challenges in the future. 👋